On-Page Optimization: The Complete Checklist 2026

 - User intent, search intent, SERP

-Tools like Surfer SEO, Clearscope, or Seobility's free TF*IDF check help you identify relevant terms and determine their optimal frequency.
+Tools like Surfer SEO, Clearscope or the free TF*IDF check from Seobility help you identify relevant terms and determine their optimal frequency.

 Hreflang tags tell Google which language version of a page is intended for which country and language.
 The most common mistakes:

-If page A points to page B, page B must also point back to page A. Each page must point to all language versions, including itself.
+If page A refers to page B, page B must also refer back to page A. Each page must refer back toallLanguage versions refer to each other, including themselves.

 - 'de-AT' for German (Austria)